 Choosing an Oracle Card Deck

 One of the things I love about working with this form of divination is that Oracle Cards can offer really practical guidance on your spiritual path.
-In fact, I teach people how to do Oracle Spreads for all kinds of topics, including spreads for love and relationships, and so much more!
+In fact, in Oracle School and The Oracle Circle Membership, I teach people how to do Oracle Spreads for all kinds of topics, including spreads for love and relationships, and so much more!

 If you’re just starting out on your spiritual journey, Oracle Cards are a perfect place to start.
 You might also enjoy checking out this guide to getting started on your spiritual journey.